LilyMorake/ABOUTME/README.md

   *  Travelling

 # CONTACT ME
-For more information contact me at:
+For more information or a little get to know you more you can contact me at:
  * o.o.morake23@gmail.com